FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/smart_contract.md

 - **implement contract logic**

-For implementing the calling logic of the new contract, you need to implement a new C++ class that needs to inherit [precompiled] (https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/libblockverifier/Precompiled.h) #L37 ) to overload the call function for achieving the calling behavior of each interface.
+For implementing the calling logic of the new contract, you need to implement a new C++ class that needs to inherit [precompiled] (https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/libblockverifier/Precompiled.h) #L37 ) to overload the call function for achieving the calling behaviour of each interface.

 ```cpp
     // libblockverifier/Precompiled.h